 And guess what?
 It’s time to go back to the barns and do it all again!

 We normally try to feed as late as possible in the summer.
-One its cooler and the animals have had time to cool down a little too.
+One, its cooler and the animals have had time to cool down a little too.
 And I hate to lock the chickens, ducks and rabbits in their houses when its still so hot.
 Usually we are returning to the house before dark to get dinner.
 So that is why we have little to no social life!
-It’s all about trade offs in this land of homesteading.
+It’s all about trade-offs in this land of homesteading.
 It’s still my dream come true and I am happy, mud and all.
-I still believe the benefits out weigh the negatives, although I would love a cool breeze.
+My homestead truth defines who I am.
+I still believe the benefits outweigh the negatives, although I would love a cool breeze.

 Take care and if you don’t think that this is the life for you, be sure to thank your local farmer!

 There’s more to the story!
 The links to my friends homestead tales are below.
 I hope you will continue reading and in some cases, enjoy the fun video’s they made of a day in the life at their homesteads.
 These are some amazing women, taking care of gardens, children, large livestock, flocks of poultry and doing whatever needs to be done, all in the course of a day.
 Is this lifestyle for everyone?
 No, of course not.
 But it’s a good life.

 Enjoy Their Stories